-As discussed in Note (1) to the financial statements, effective July 1, 2021, Puerto Rico Aqueduct and Sewer Authority implemented new accounting guidance for leases in accordance with the provisions of Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
-The statement requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases.
+As discussed in Note (1) to the financial statements, effective July 1, 2022, Puerto Rico Aqueduct and Sewer Authority implemented new accounting guidance for leases in accordance with the provisions of Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription Based Information Technology Arrangements.
 Our opinion is not modified with respect to this matter.